William Contreras Preview, Player Props: Brewers vs. Twins

 William Contreras At The Plate

-- Among the qualified hitters in baseball, he ranks 37th in batting average, 40th in on-base percentage, and 66th in slugging.
+- Among the qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 35th and he is 65th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.